 In Year One, children are prepared for the Phonics Screening Check which is administered in the Summer term.
 Its sole purpose is to determine whether a child can phonically decode single words to an annually predetermined national standard.

-In Writing, children will be able to apply their phonic skills to write sentences, as well as use a large selection of high frequency words and adventurous topic based vocabulary.
-Children will be encouraged to ‘have a go’ at spelling when writing independently, by phonetically sounding out words.
-Teachers may ask the children to ‘write it like it sounds’ and, as the weeks go by, they will learn the correct sounds to replace those guesses.
-During the teaching of writing the children will be encouraged to use capital letters, full stops, adjectives and commas, whilst writing for a range of genres.
+In Writing, children are taught to apply taught phonic skills to write sentences, as well as use a large selection of high frequency words and adventurous topic based vocabulary.
+Children are encouraged to ‘have a go’ at spelling when writing independently, by segmenting (sounding out words phonetically) if they have not yet learned the correct spelling for a chosen word.
+Teachers will ask the children to use their ‘segmenting fingers’ and may ask the children to ‘write it like it sounds’ and, as they grow their phonics code, they will learn the correct graphemes to replace those guesses.
+During the teaching of writing the children will be encouraged to use capital letters, full stops, adjectives, and conjunctions whilst writing for a range of genres.

-Through the in depth teaching of our PDW (personal development and well-being) curriculum we explore many topics including feelings, behaviour, different family structures, internet safety and disabilities.
+Through the in depth teaching of our PDW (personal development and well-being) curriculum we explore many topics including; feelings, behaviour, family structures, internet safety, disabilities.
 Our children develop a respect for each other’s differences as they grow.

-Non-core subjects are delivered through our thematic curriculum.
+Non-core subjects are taught weekly and link to our key questions where appropriate.
 The knowledge and skills taught are defined in our bespoke progressive learning journeys which are used to plan lesson sequences and assess skills taught.
-These are linked closely the National Curriculum.
+These are linked closely to the National Curriculum.